Why be a spectator when you can be a participant? Fathom Contributor Stephanie March plays by the rules of the Humanity Tithe.

 There is, however, a third path, a middle way, that allows the eager visitor the opportunity to celebrate and contribute.
 I call it the Humanity Tithe.

 Here’s a good example.
-My husband and I went to Cambodia last year for Christmas.
-We traveled to Angkor Wat and spent a magical day on the back of an elephant, tromping around the ruins.
+On a trip to Cambodia for Christmas, we traveled to Angkor Wat and spent a magical day on the back of an elephant, tromping around the ruins.
 A glorious tuk tuk ride through the jungle, a dip in the jade green pool at La Résidence d’ Angkor, and two bottles of rosé later, we determined it to be the perfect day.

 Cambodia, in addition to being home to magnificent architectural ruins and lush jungle, is also a place of extreme poverty.
 It is not easily overlooked; particularly when your tuk tuk ride takes you right past a dengue fever with 200 very frail people hovering in front.
 Now, by paying for hotels, flights, meals, guides, and local handicrafts, we had already pumped some money into the system.
 But that wasn’t a gift; it was an exchange of services and goods and I benefited from it supremely.
 (You should see my gorgeous gold hoops.)
 A sign in our hotel room explained that the hotel sponsored a local orphanage, and if we were interested we could make a donation.
 We asked our guide, Dara, whether or not it seemed legit, and he confirmed that the hotel put the funds to good use.
 So we added up the cost of our hotel bill and made a donation to the orphanage for ten percent of that sum.
 The Humanity Tithe.